Walk to School Week

-There is going to be a Harold’s Cross N.S.
+There will be a Harold’s Cross N.S.
 Walk Together to School

 Meeting at 8.10am and leave at 8.15am